Pece17/IoTBeacon/README.md

 2. Test whether ```BeaconScanner.py``` notices difference in RSSI value when walking between the two classrooms where Raspberry Pi 2 and 3 are located - can you say with certainty if the beacon is inside the respective classrooms?

-3. Running BeaconScanner.py in Salt Minions (Raspberry Pis) from the Salt Master (Ubuntu server) - Salt States, modules?
+3. Running BeaconScanner.py in Salt Minions (Raspberry Pis) from the Salt Master (server) - Salt States, modules?

 4. Database configuration and writing the instructions to GitHub - PHP script not working currently